OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 ---
 title: Create an ASP.NET Office Add-in that uses single sign-on
 description: ''
-ms.date: 12/04/2019
+ms.date: 07/30/2020
 localization_priority: Normal
 ---

-# Create an ASP.NET Office Add-in that uses single sign-on (preview)
+# Create an ASP.NET Office Add-in that uses single sign-on

 When users are signed in to Office, your add-in can use the same credentials to permit users to access multiple applications without requiring them to sign in a second time.
 For an overview, see [Enable SSO in an Office Add-in](sso-in-office-add-ins.md).
-This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with Node.js and Express.
+This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with ASP.NET.

 > [!NOTE]
-> For a similar article about an ASP.NET-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](create-sso-office-add-ins-nodejs.md).
+> For a similar article about an Node-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](create-sso-office-add-ins-nodejs.md).

 ## Prerequisites